bensheldon/good_job/README.md

         $ GOOD_JOB_EXECUTION_MODE=async rails server
         ```

-        Additional configuration is likely necessary, see the reference below for f configuration.
+        Additional configuration is likely necessary, see the reference below for configuration.

 ## Compatibility